Precalculus by Richard Wright

 max min example

-Figure 16: What the are local minimums and maximums?
+What are the local minimums and maximums?

 Solution

 The maximums are the highest points in the area.
-For this graph there is only one maximum and it is (−3, 2).
+For this graph there is only one maximum, and it is (−3, 2).

 The minimums are the lowest points in the area.
-For this graph there is only one minimum and it is (2, −3).
+For this graph there is only one minimum, and it is (2, −3).

 max min example

-Figure 17: The local minimum is (2, −3) and maximum is (−3, 2).
+The local minimum is (2, −3) and maximum is (−3, 2).

 (a) Identify the intervals on which the function in the graph appears to be increasing and decreasing. (b) Find all the local maxima and minima.